balanced-dev/yuzu-docs/docs/definition/examples.md

 ```
 <!-- tabs:end -->

 By leveraging "anyOfTypes" and "anyOf" we can have seperate grids, with their own Handlebars rendering, configuration settings and blocks allowed in them.
-In `parDataGridRows` we've already set it up to connect to a sub-block of `parSectionGrid` so we'll create this now:
+In `dataGridRows` we've already set it up to connect to a sub-block of `parSectionGrid` so we'll create this now:

 <!-- tabs:start -->
 #### **parSectionGrid.hbs**